Nature reserves and protected areas

 Paralimni Wetlands, Cyprus

 Located in the southeastern corner of Cyprus near the town that shares its name, Paralimni Lake stands as one of the island's eight remaining natural wetlands.
 This 350-hectare seasonal wetland hosts an extraordinary variety of bird species and rare reptiles despite severe threats from development and poor management.
-The name Paralimni translates to "by the lake," a reminder that this wetland once defined the entire region's identity. cyprus-mail-com Paralimni Lake occupies a natural depression between the villages of Paralimni, Sotira, and Deryneia in the Famagusta district.
+The name Paralimni translates to "by the lake," a reminder that this wetland once defined the entire region's identity.
+Paralimni Lake occupies a natural depression between the villages of Paralimni, Sotira, and Deryneia in the Famagusta district.
 The basin collects rainwater runoff from surrounding areas, primarily through the Plati torrent flowing from the east.
 During winter and early spring, water accumulates in this shallow pan, creating crucial wetland habitat.
-By summer,…
+By summer, the…

 Read more